 So what’s good about Dividend Kings in particular?
 The answer is simple.
 They offer a solid combination of both reliability and dividend growth over time.
 In that sense, Dividend Aristocrats are remarkably similar to Dividend Kings.

-Since these are established companies, the odds of them reducing dividends or eliminating them altogether is slim.
-And you should be aware that while it may not happen often, companies can choose to suspend dividends temporarily or permanently if they’re struggling financially or undergoing major restructuring.
+Since these are established companies, the odds of them reducing dividends or eliminating them are slim.
+You should be aware that while it may not happen often, companies can choose to suspend dividends temporarily or permanently if they’re struggling financially or undergoing major restructuring.

 While Dividend Kings are not necessarily less risky than other types of shares, in terms of how they may react to volatility or changing economic conditions, they can offer a measure of certainty to investors that dividends will be paid and at a continually higher rate.
 If you’re counting on dividends for current or future income that can be reassuring.